Why study this course

 Year three: Sandwich year

 Year three is spent working in industry.
-You are normally expected to be in employment for a minimum of 30 weeks to satisfy the minimum University requirement, although the Cardiff School of Engineering expects the placement to last for the whole academic year.
+You are normally expected to be in employment for a minimum of 30 weeks to satisfy the minimum University requirement, although the School of Engineering expects the placement to last for the whole academic year.

 Year four is structured around giving you the opportunity to integrate your medical and engineering knowledge as you tackle a number of realistic clinical challenges through a variety of applied modules.